rancher/elemental-toolkit/README.md

 $ docker trust inspect raccos/releases-opensuse:cos-system-0.4.32
 ```

+## Releases

+cOS-toolkit releases consist on container images that can be used to build derived against and the cos source tree itself.

+cOS is a manifest which assembles an OS from containers, so if you want to make substantial changes to the layout you can also fork directly cOS.

+Currently, the toolkit supports creating derivatives from [OpenSUSE, Fedora and Ubuntu](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/values), although it's rather simple to add support for other OS families and architecures.

+The cOS CI generates ISO and images artifacts used for testing, so you can also try out cOS by downloading the
+ISO [from the Github Actions page](https://github.com/rancher-sandbox/cOS-toolkit/actions/workflows/build.yaml), to the commit you are interested into.

 ## Design goals

 - A Manifest for container-based OS.
 It contains just the common bits to make a container image bootable and to be upgraded from, with few customization on top